razh/backbone.flashback/README.md

 collection.pluck('foo'); // ['b']

-// The first model is restored to the end of the collection.
+// On undo, the first model is restored to the end of the collection.
 // Hence, why the result is ['b', 'c'] instead of ['c', 'b']. manager.undo();
 collection.pluck('foo'); // ['b', 'c']